 STP Registration

 For existing locations this is a two-step process, firstly sending a registration request via Automation to Microbase and secondly receiving an email from Microbase support informing you that your location is now STP compliant at which point you can start to use the service.
-Sending a registration request informs us of your intention to use the STP service provided by Automation Premium.
+Sending a registration request informs us of your intention to use the STP service provided by Automation Premium, initial registrations received will be processed on a staggered basis with all registrations being actioned prior to the 30th.
+September.

 Note: By sending a registration it does not mean you are STP compliant, your compliance does not come into effect until you receive an email from Microbase support informing you the service is now available for your location.
-If for whatever reason you have not received an email within 24 hours of applying to use the service please contact support via email or phone.
+If for whatever reason you have not received an email prior to September 30th. please contact support via email or phone.

 Sending A Registration: To register your intention to use the STP service go to File / Site Settings / Accounts and select the STP enabled option located on the right-hand side of the form.